-Partial hospitalization programs, or PHPs. are less intense than residential treatment.
-These programs allow patients to live and sleep at home, but require that they be in the treatment facility for multiple hours each day.
+Partial hospitalization programs are less intense than residential treatment.
 During this time the patient attends meetings, is examined by medical staff, and goes to educational classes and lectures surrounding addiction and recovery.
-Sometimes those with less severe dependencies will go to PHP rather than a residential program, and sometimes a patient is sent to PHP following their completion of an in-patient program.
+Sometimes those with less severe dependencies will go to PHP rather than a residential program, and sometimes a patient is sent to PHP following their completion of an inpatient program.

 Outpatient Treatment Programs

-Outpatient programs are for those who have gone through the higher levels of treatment successfully, or those with a much less severe dependence on drugs or alcohol.
+Outpatient programs are for people who have gone through the higher levels of treatment successfully, or those with a much less severe dependence on drugs or alcohol.
 These programs consist of group therapy, one-on-one counseling, and other recovery treatment options.
 When attending an outpatient program, the patient may live at home if the environment is safe and stable, or in housing provided by the treatment facility.
-There are multiple options for outpatient drug rehab in Akron, OH.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.